Note 1 - Description of the Business and Summary of Significant Accounting Policies

 $4,773,480were converted into

-954,696shares of the Company's common stock and preferred stock, both Series A and Series B, were converted into
+954,696shares of the Company's common stock, and preferred stock, both Series A and Series B, was converted into

 2,534,766shares of the Company's common stock.
 In addition,

 127,500shares of unvested restricted grants were immediately vested upon the completion of the IPO.
 Total shares of common stock outstanding at the closing of the IPO amounted to